Call Us TODAY on 020 3588 4240

 If you need to move more quickly with your current possession order or with future possession orders, please contact our expert team who can advise you on timelines, costs, and any procedural points you need to complete before paying our fee.

-We offer a complete end to end service to issue a Claim for Possession, obtain a high court enforcement order, and enforce the same, including serving of Notices for a fixed fee.
+We offer a complete end to end service to issue a Claim for Possession, obtain a high court enforcement order, High court writ of eviction and enforce the same, including serving of Notices for a fixed fee.
 Our friendly business advisors will help you in taking a suitable approach in claiming your property back.

 Content Writer